Pulp Exploring Gear

 • 6 rd. magazines for the above, $0.65

-from the 1927 Manton & Co Sporting Goods List, and the 1930 R. B. Rodda Catalogue:
+From the 1927 Manton & Co Sporting Goods List, and the 1930 R. B. Rodda Catalogue:

 • cartridge magazine case, for 100 catridges, $9.13